ShaunBillows/learn-go-with-tests/pointers-errors/notes.md

         To identify unchecked errors, the 'errcheck' command can be used.
         Global variables can be created for error messages to reuse in tests.
-        Errors are the way to indicate failure when calling a function or method.
+        Errors are the way to indicate failure when calling a function or method. t.Fatal will stop a test if it called, this prevents making furthur assertions on nil pointers that would result in a panic

 	Nil: